CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 ### Scenario

-You need to create user accounts in Azure AD for new employees that will start next week.
+You need to create user accounts in Entra ID for new employees that will start next week.
 New users are listed in the following table:

 | Name           | User Name                             | Password   | Job title         | Department |
 | -------------- | ------------------------------------- | ---------- | ----------------- | ---------- |